-From the Mode drop-down list, select 3D Accurate People Tracking, 2D Fast Object Tracking, or Face Tracking.
+1. From the Task drop-down list, select Indoor People Tracking, Outdoor Multi-Class Object Tracking, or Face Tracking.

-For 3D Accurate People Tracking
+For Indoor People Tracking

-- 1. From the Camera Position drop-down list, select Angled, or Overhead.

-- 2. From the Environment Type drop-down list, select one of the following.

-- Indoor: Generic with variable illumination

-- Indoor: Generic with constant illumination

-- Indoor: Retail (constant illumination) See Table 10 on page 45 and Table 12 on page 46.

-- Thermal camera

-- Outdoor: Water

-Custom - Automatically displayed if settings have been changed from default values in the Environment tab or Advanced settings.

-3. From the Performance drop-down list, select the level of CPU processing: Custom, Low, Intermediate, High.
+- 1. From the Camera Position drop-down list, select Angled, or Overhead. - 2.
+From the Environment Type drop-down list, select one of the following. - Indoor: Generic with variable illumination - Indoor: Generic with constant illumination - Indoor: Retail (constant illumination) - Custom Automatically displayed if settings have been changed from default values in the Environment tab or Advanced settings. - 3.
+From the Performance drop-down list, select the level of CPU processing: Custom, Low, Intermediate, High.
 By default, Intermediate is selected.

-For 2D Fast Object Tracking
+For Outdoor Multi-Class Object Tracking

-- 1. From the Camera Position drop-down list, select Angled, or Overhead, or Uncalibrated. - Uncalibrated Use only if objects are well separated and accurate counts are not required. - From the Environment Type drop-down list, select one of the following. - Indoor: Generic with variable illumination - Indoor: Generic with constant illumination - Indoor: Retail (constant illumination) Table 10, "Environment subtab options for Dual-Layer Dynamic background model," on page 45 and Table 12, "Environment subtab options for Multi-Layer Hybrid background model," on page 46 - Thermal camera - Outdoor: Water

-Custom - Automatically displayed if settings have been changed from default values in the Environment tab or Advanced settings.

-- 3. Select which categories of objects to detect: Person, Vehicle, or Unknown. - 4.
+- 1. From the Camera Position drop-down list, select Angled, or Overhead, or Uncalibrated. - Uncalibrated Use only if objects are well separated and accurate counts are not required. - 2.
+From the Environment Type drop-down list, select one of the following. - Outdoor: Generic - Outdoor: Water - Outdoor: Thermal camera - Custom Automatically displayed if settings have been changed from default values in the Environment tab or Advanced settings. - 3.
+Select which categories of visible objects to detect: Person, Vehicle, Unknown. - 4.
 From the Performance drop-down list, select the level of CPU processing: Custom, Low, Intermediate, High.
 By default, Intermediate is selected.